Yay! The City of Fruita, Colorado asked us back for another concert this summer!

 Singing with the Big Band again!
 July 2019

 - Thursday July 18, 2019

 - Fruita, Colorado, Thursday night downtown concert series

-- Frank Bregar Orchestra (11-piece Big Band; click below to hear the band; they’re wonderful!)
+- Frank Bregar Orchestra (11-piece Big Band; click below to hear the demo we recorded in 2012; the band is wonderful!)

 2007 The Blue Side of Jazz: Krystyn Hartman with Gary Smith & Paul Schneider

 Recorded in Grand Junction, Colorado.
 Gary Smith producer.